1950 Alabama Crimson Tide football team: Vanderbilt

 At Ladd Stadium, the Crimson Tide lost their first game of the season by a final score of 27–22 to the Vanderbilt Commodores.
 Vandy took a 14–0 first quarter lead on a pair of Bill Wade touchdown passes.
 The first was an 85-yard pass to Ernest Curtis and the second a 15-yard pass to Sylbert Cook.
 The Crimson Tide responded with a 15-yard Ed Salem touchdown run to make the score at the end of the first 14–7.
 In the second quarter, the Commodores scored on a one-yard Mac Robinson touchdown run and Alabama scored on a 17-yard Butch Avinger touchdown pass to Al Lary to make the halftime score 21–13 in favor of Vanderbilt.
 The Commodores scored their final points on a 21-yard Wade pass to Curtis in the third before the Crimson Tide scored nine fourth quarter points to make the final score 27–22.
-The loss brought Alabama's all-time record against Vanderbilt to 16–13–1.